muktihari/fit/cmd/fitactivity/README.md

   fitactivity [command]

 Available Commands:
-  combine    combine multiple activities into one continous activity conceal    conceal first or last x meters GPS positions for privacy reduce     reduce the size of record messages, available methods:
+  combine    combine multiple activities into one continuous activity conceal    conceal first or last x meters GPS positions for privacy reduce     reduce the size of record messages, available methods:
              1. Based on GPS points using RDP [Ramer-Douglas-Peucker]